Dueling RL: Reinforcement Learning with Trajectory Preferences: Problem Setup

 We denote a trajectory by concatenation of all states and actions visited during $H$ steps $\tau:= (s_1, a_1, \cdots , s_{H}, a_H)$.
 In general let $\tau_{h:H}:= (s_h, a_h, \cdots , s_{H}, a_H)$ denote the states and action from step $h$ until the end of the episode.
-Assume $\tau_0 = \emptyset$.
-We denote by $\tau_h$ to be all the states and actions taken up to step $h$.
+We denote by $\tau_h$ to be all the states and actions taken up to step $h$ and define $\tau_0 = \emptyset$.
 Let $\Gamma$ be the set of all possible trajectories of length $H$, similarly $\Gamma_h$ denotes the set of all sub-trajectories up to step $h$.
-We alternatively name any $H$-length trajectory by an episode.
-At the start of each episode, we assume the initial state $s_1$ is drawn from a fixed distribution $\rho$ known to the learner apriori.
+We use the superscript $t$ as in $\tau^t$ to denote a trajectory sampled during the $t-$th episode.
+At the start of each episode, we assume the initial state $s_1$ is drawn from a fixed distribution $\rho$ known to the learner apriori (for example concentrated on an initial state $s_0$).